davebulaval/spacy-language-detection/.github/CONTRIBUTING.md

 ## Prerequisites

 We created `styling_requirements.txt` file to install all the tools used for the development of the library (the styling).
-Also, we created `tests/requirements_spacy.py` to install all the SpaCy language model needed for the tests.
+Also, we created `tests/requirements_spacy.py` to install all the spaCy language model needed for the tests.

 You can install all the requirements with